Employment at Swallowtail School

 Our Faculty

 The teachers at Swallowtail honor the individuality and gifts of each child.
 They are at various stages in their Waldorf teaching careers.
 Some of our teachers are seasoned, while others are called to Swallowtail as a first job in Waldorf education.
-All the teachers have a deep commitment to Waldorf education.
+All of our teachers have a deep commitment to Waldorf education.

 Swallowtail teachers are the heart of the school community, serving on the Board of Trustees, the Family Association, and taking lead roles in planning the school’s annual festivals.
-They are a source of information and support for families and for each other.
+They are a source of information and support for families and each other.

 Teachers who are hired for lead positions at Swallowtail will have classroom experience, a love and enthusiasm for teaching, and a dedication to Waldorf education.
-They must either have completed Waldorf training or be currently enrolled in a training program with other teaching certification and experience.
+They must either have completed Waldorf training or be currently enrolled in a training program with other teaching certifications and experience.